Spain: Culture, Food and Books for Kids

 The children’s books that I selected are old-fashioned from a by-gone era so I am spinning the rest of this post into the modern world.
 We’ll start first with a dizzying tour of modern Spanish furniture, and then onto the hottest food scene in the world.
 According to my favorite foodie snark, Anthony Bourdain, Spain is where it is at for the foodie scene.
 Forget France, that is so last year!
 The maestro is Ferran Adriá and I have an easy recipe from his blog as well a few other fun things.
 To finish up, we’ll see some Spanish creatives; architect Gaudi and artists Miró, Picasso, and Velázquez.

 The Story of Ferdinand by Munroe Leaf, illustrated by Robert Lawson was a childhood favorite picture book of mine that sadly, does not seem to translate to this generation.
-I’m not sure if it’s the black and white illustrations which, by the way, are spectacular pen and ink drawing by notable author/illustrator Robert Lawson.
-My kids are used to four color.
-It could be that the story is too slow but I love how they bring out all the different costumed bull fighters, each with their speciality.
-Maybe bull fighting is not P.C.?
+I’m not sure if it’s the black and white illustrations which, by the way, are spectacular pen and ink drawings by notable author/illustrator Robert Lawson.
+My kids are used to four-color.
+It could be that the story is too slow but I love how they bring out all the different costumed bullfighters, each with their specialty.
+Maybe bullfighting is not P.C.?
 I can understand that and maybe my kids feel sorry for the animals.
 I still love this book.
 The underlying message, though, is great: be true to yourself.
 This message never ages! [picture book, ages 4-7]

 Modern Spanish Design

 Here is a link to an excellent article but as they say, picture speak a thousand words…